 Now it came down to colors.
 If you read the last basement post, I talked about how gray flooring is trending right now…my only problem to troubleshoot was that the sofa down there was gray as well.
 Hmmm.
 Buying a new sofa was definitely NOT in the budget.

-The Karndean vinyl flooring with the black penny round and white subway tile in the bathroom…oh my!
+The Karndean Flooring with the black penny round and white subway tile in the bathroom…oh my!
 Clutch the pearls and someone get me a phone…order it up.
 Do you see the light at the end of the tunnel?
 OMG, I DO!
 And that makes my stress levels dropped.
 The Great Flood of 2016 was unexpected and unfortunate, but we are SRSLY kicking ass, and the results looking incredible.